Local Breweries Offer New Ways for Beer Lovers to Experience Atlanta

 Where: 1015 Grant St. SE

 Steady Hand Beer Co

-Located near Topgolf on the Westside, the taproom has 24 beers to sample, lawn games, live music and food trucks.
+Located near Topgolf on the Westside, the taproom has 24 taps, live music and food trucks.

 Must-Try: Georgia Farmhouse Ale and Cloudland Hazy IPA

 Where: 1611 Ellsworth Industrial Blvd.
 NW Suite F